cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 For this example we will create a Service Dialog which will ask the user for two parameters:

-- the name of the new virtual machine
+- the name of the new Virtual Machine
-- how much memory should be allocated to the new virtual machine
+- how much memory should be allocated to the new Virtual Machine

-Follow these steps to design the service dialog:
+Follow these steps to design the Service Dialog:

 1. Navigate to ***Automation*** -> ***Automate*** -> ***Customization***